Self-tuning inflation: Conclusion

 Many inflationary models explain observational data at the cost of using a small parameter to account for the smallness of the Hubble parameter $H\sim 10^{-6}$ expressed in the Planck units.
 Also, it is implicitly assumed that one of the model parameters related to the cosmological constant is extremely small.
 In this paper, we elaborate the inflationary model without small parameters.
 We also show the way to a significant decrease in the cosmological constant.

-There are two stages of inflation.
-The first one begins at the highest energy scale {--} the D-dimensional Planck mass $m_\D$, where D-dimensional space-time of the size $\sim m^{-1}_\D$ is formed.
+There are two stages of space expansion.
+The first one begins at the highest energy scale of the order of the D-dimensional Planck mass $m_\D$, where D-dimensional space-time of the size $\sim m^{-1}_\D$ is formed.
 All model parameters differ reasonably from unity when working with $m_\D=1$.
-The first stage is an unobservable one and is finished by a space with the de Sitter 4-dimensional metric at the scale $\sim 10^{14}$GeV and the zero value of the scalar field.
+The first stage is an unobservable one and is finished by a space with the de Sitter 4-dimensional metric at the scale $\sim 10^{14}$ GeV and the zero value of the scalar field.
 It is characterized by the Hubble parameter and the metric of compact maximally symmetric extra dimensions, which are strictly constants.
 As usual, the space expands exponentially, producing more and more causally disconnected volume {--} future pocket universes.

 The new element is the fluctuations of the extra space metric.
-The extra space metric fluctuates along with the scalar field that leads to deformation of the extra space.
+The extra space metric fluctuates along with the scalar field that leads to the deformation of the extra space.
 As was shown in \cite{2021arXiv210908373R}, such fluctuations could relax into nontrivial static states.
 Therefore, each pocket universe is characterized by a specific extra space metric and a scalar field distribution.
 One of these universes turns out to be randomly endowed with the corresponding metric, which allows it to evolve into the observable universe.
 The second stage starts when an appropriate extra space metric and a scalar field configuration are formed within a pocket universe.
-The new metric and the classical field distribution change the effective parameters according to \eqref{a_eff_deformed}-\eqref{Lambda_eff_deformed}, and the second stage of inflation begins.
-It does not contradict observations if the effective parameters coincide with those taken from the Starobinsky model.
+The new metric and the classical field distribution change the effective parameters according to \eqref{a_eff_deformed}-\eqref{Lambda_eff_deformed}, and the stage of observable inflation begins.
+It does not contradict observations if the effective parameters coincide with those taken from the Starobinsky model, i.e., the standard inflationary scenario is restored.

-We show that the extra space metric leading to the zero cosmological constant can be found.
-In fact, it is enough to make it small during inflation because many other unaccounted effects contribute to its value at low energies.